sectalks/sectalks.github.io/toowoomba.md

 ## Upcoming meetups

-We are planning our first meetup in November 2018.
+We are planning our first meetup for 8th November 2018.
 Reach out to [toowoomba@sectalks.org](mailto:toowoomba@sectalks.org) if you would like to help, present, sponsor or just join in.

 You may also want to follow [@sectalks_twb](https://twitter.com/sectalks_twb) on Twitter.

 ## Date & Time

-TBA
+8th November 2018, 17:30

 ## Location

-TBA
+Heritage Bank, Level 1, 400 Ruthven St, Toowoomba.

 ## Looking to present?

 We are looking for presenters to help kick off the Toowoomba sessions (I'm sure people will eventually get bored if it's just me).